keynhu/FSU_Classes/STA5106_Comp_Statistics/HW9/README.md

-Estimate integral with Monte Carlo (MC) methods.
+Integral approximation with Monte Carlo (MC) methods.

 **main_1.m:** Estimate the mean, variance and kurtosis of standard normal distribution.
 Both estimates and variances are plotted as functions of the sample size.
 **main_2.m:** Estimate P(X<1), X~Exp(1).
 Two different MC estimators (i.e. sample densities) are adopted.
 Estimates versus sample sizes is plotted.